Staures92/SLR_documents/README.md

 - Authors: Megang Nkamga Junile Staures, Audrius Kabasinskas

-- Journal: Journal of Cleaner Production
+- Journal: Journal of Computational Economics

-- Submission Date:
+- Submission Date: 18/10/2025

 ## Abstract
 This repository presents a comprehensive systematic review of agent-based modeling (ABM) applications in sustainable finance (SF).
 Our analysis reveals a critical validation gap, with 93% of studies relying on single validation methods, which undermines model credibility for policy applications.
 Additionally, we identify poor regulatory alignment, finding that 49% of studies remain unclassified relative to EU taxonomy categories, indicating a significant disconnect from current regulatory frameworks.